ProjectProtocol/project-protocol-nextjs/POC.md

-# Proof of concept branch
+# ProPro + Nextjs Proof of Concept

 The `proof-of-concept` branch was an initial pass at implementing the Project Protocol web app in nextjs.
 I've separated it to rebuild more cleanly on the `main` branch so we can start building it out in earnest in a more methodical way.